Skip to content

 This command will check the server for any missing variables or invalid configuration files.

-soliplex-cli check-config example/<installation config>.yaml
+soliplex-cli audit example/<installation config>.yaml

 The secrets used in the your chosen configuration should be exported as environment variables, e.g.: